Tony-Gfgg/To-Do-List/README.md

 Simple To-Do List created in Python.

-There are currently six actions / functions:
+There are currently seven actions:

-View - Lists all items in the list.
+View - Shows all items in the list.

 Add - Adds an item to the list.